Purpose of this website is to share my movement logs, reflecting my interest in aviation and plane spotting.

 I remember vividly BAF’s Carvairs [2], former DC-4s, with their characteristic nose swept back, thus facilitating loading large cargo.
 Sometimes these were cars, as that’s what the original purpose of those planes was: ferrying cars, to and from the UK.

 I also remember very clearly the enthusiastic exclamations of my little brother, when in the bus on a day-trip to Schiphol (EHAM) we first saw a glimpse of a PanAm Jumbojet.
 Which caused the aircrews in the back of the bus to laugh out loud due to our enthusiasm.
+I still to have dig up pictures my father took.

 With my friends Luuc and Harry, during school holidays we went to Zestienhoven now and then, while Luuc made notes or took pictures.
 These notes from 1973 [3] mark the start of my spotting activities, and at summer’s end I started to make notes myself.